AlbertMontolio/Library/Advanced_HTML_CSS/cheetsheet.md

   </div>
 ```

 We are almost done with the banner.
-We are missing the big div, that is engloving everything.
+We are missing though the big `div`, which is including everything.

 ```html
   <div class="top-navbar">